-This introduction is also available in Arabic, Azeri, Bangla (Bangla font), Bangla (transliteration), Catalan, Chinese, Czech, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Portuguese, Romanian, Russian, Slovenian, Spanish, Turkish, and Ukrainian.
+This introduction is also available in Arabic, Azeri, Bangla (Bangla font), Bangla (transliteration), Catalan, Chinese, Czech, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Kazakh, Portuguese, Romanian, Russian, Slovenian, Spanish, Turkish, and Ukrainian.
 I welcome other translations.

 Director, Harvard Office for Scholarly Communication

 Director, Harvard Open Access Project

 Faculty Fellow, Berkman Center for Internet & Society